-If you aren’t earning 2% on your money, you need a high yield savings account now.
+If you have any money in the bank, you need to open a high-yield savings account now.
 Yes, you.
 Let us explain why.

 Picture yourself on a sweltering summer day in a bustling city like New York.
 It’s late August and the concrete has absorbed sunlight all day and it’s radiating back at you.
 It feels like you’re walking on a mirror.
 If the sunlight wasn’t punishing enough, the humidity is almost unbearable.

 Add in the throngs of people and the exhaust from the cars, and you’re sure it’s hotter than a sauna.
 Beads of sweat drip down your brow, and you are kicking yourself for not wearing a hat or bringing a water bottle with you.
 You’re so thirsty and devoid of liquids that your throat hurts and you feel weak.

 You blink and for a second you think you must be in a tropical jungle.
 And that’s when you realize you left your wallet at home so you can’t buy any water.
 The feeling of being light-headed isn’t going anywhere.

 But suddenly, as if the God’s want to put an end to your suffering, a stranger emerges.
 It’s a little old lady who sees you struggling and offers you a free bottle of ice-cold water.
 ICE-COLD.

 Like a seasoned New Yorker, you merely glance over, assuming it’s too good to be true.
 This isn’t your first rodeo.
 You assume there’s a catch.
 Some sort of scam.

 But there wasn’t.
 She was just trying to save you.

 Dehydrated and exhausted, you barely make it home and have a terrible headache.
 Later in the day you tell your friends about how hot it was and complain that you weren’t able to buy water because you left your wallet at home.